typesense/typesense-website/docs-site/content/guide/organizing-collections.md

 There are a couple of scenarios were multiple clusters could be beneficial:

-**Multiple Environments**: Read more [above](#handling-dev--staging--prod-environments)
+**Multiple Environments**: Read more [above](#handling-dev-staging-prod-environments)

-**Multi-tenant Applications**: In a [multi-tenant environment](#multi-tenant-applications), you could a particular user's data into a completely separate / independent Typesense cluster for performance reasons or compliance reasons or both as needed.
+**Multi-tenant Applications**: In a [multi-tenant environment](#multi-tenant-applications), you could place a particular user's data into a completely independent Typesense cluster for performance reasons or compliance reasons or both as needed.

 **Based on Use-Case**: Let's say you have an application that has multiple search experiences: